ylms/pKit/README.md

 # pKit

-pKit, also called phpKit, ist a small library for PHP projects.
+pKit, also called phpKit, is a small library for PHP projects.

 It includes